DelSkayn/metaverse/README.md

 Before trying to build any component one should always install the required packages by running `npm install` in the directory of the component one is trying to build.

+NOTE: this repository has a submodule so it should be cloned as following: `git clone --recursive https://github.com/DelSkayn/metaverse.git'